thstkn/cartesian_power_filtered/README.md

 Cartesian Power Filtered
 ========================

-Makes cartesian product of any values of given dimensionality with various options for filtering the result.
+Makes cartesian power of any values of given dimensionality with various options for filtering the result.

 - This is a usefull tool to generate test data with a **_certain, concrete_** pattern.
 <br/> <br/>